pungvincent/ESP32-Chess-Clock/README.md

 ## Future Improvements

-- This code is limited by the number of digits for seconds; it would be an improvement to add more digits after the decimal point.
+- An OLED display can be added to display the timer of each player

 # License